Top New York City Museums for Kids

 145 Brooklyn Ave.

-Open Wednesday to Saturday from 10 a.m. to 5 p.m. and Sunday 2 to 5 p.m.
+Open Wednesday to Sunday from 10 a.m. to 5 p.m. (closed Monday and Tuesday)

-This is the first children’s museum in the world and it opened in 1899.
+This is the first children’s museum in the world, and it opened in 1899.
 Now find an indoor-outdoor space focused on exploration.

 Staten Island Children’s Museum